-A long time involvement with Montessori education, both through my children’s schooling and as a volunteer parent, ignited a drive deep down in my heart to learn more about the Montessori philosophy.
+A long time involvement with Montessori education, both through my children’s schooling and as a volunteer parent, spurred a deep desire to learn more about the Montessori philosophy.
 I watched with increasing fascination how the children learned and worked with the materials.
-I discovered the intricate web of interconnected concepts Maria Montessori devised that builds learning from babies and toddlers to adolescents.
+I discovered the intricate web of interconnected concepts Maria Montessori devised from babies and toddlers to adolescents.
 She truly was a visionary woman.
-The more I learned the more I wanted to become even more involved.
-With an artistic and creative background this led me to start my own business to create a line of wooden puzzles inspired by the Montessori philosophy for all children to enjoy.
+The more I learned, the more I wanted to become even more involved.
+Puzzle Heads Educational Products became a reality and a line of wooden puzzles, inspired by the Montessori philosophy, was created for all children to enjoy.

 About The Puzzles

-I make all of my puzzles by hand from start to finish in my workshop and studio.
-All designs begin as a hand drawn piece of artwork which is transferred into the computer.
-I then create stencils for screenprinting the colors one by one.
-The images are screenprinted with water based inks and varnishes on Baltic Birch plywood boards.
-After the printing is completed I cut each puzzle individually with a scroll saw and sand all edges smooth.
+All of the puzzles are handmade from start to finish in the Puzzle Heads workshop and studio.
+All designs are original and begin as a hand drawn piece of art, converted into a digital file.
+Stencils are created for screenprinting the colors one by one by hand.
+All screenprinting is done with water based inks and varnishes on Baltic Birch plywood boards.

 Each puzzle is cut individually with a scroll saw and all edges are sanded smooth.
 The solid wood construction ensures the corners and edges of the puzzles will never get rounded or look “frayed”.
 This heritage quality construction means they withstand heavy use in all kinds of environments and classrooms.